OldSneerJaw/synctos/README.md

 The following predefined property validators may also be useful:

 * `typeIdValidator`: A property validator that is suitable for application to the property that specifies the type of a document.
 Its constraints include ensuring the value is a string, is neither null nor undefined, is not an empty string and cannot be modified.
-An example:
+NOTE: If a document type specifies `simpleTypeFilter` as its type filter, it is not necessary to explicitly include a `type` property validator; it will be supported implicitly as a `typeIdValidator`.
+An example usage:

 ```
 propertyValidators: {